wapiti-scanner/wapiti/README.rst

 + Skipping some parameter names during attack.
 + Setting a maximum time for the scan process.
 + Adding some custom HTTP headers or setting a custom User-Agent.
++ Using a Firefox headless browser for crawling
++ Loading your own python code for complicated authentication cases (see `--form-script` option)

 Supported attacks